Israeli settlers are guarding the West Bank. Palestinians say it's worsening violence

 "He said he was at the checkpoint, so maybe he was held up," says Joel Carmel, an ex-Israeli soldier and peace activist, as he stands with a small group of journalists at the gate to Amro's house.

 Amro is a prominent Palestinian in Hebron.
-For years, he has been trying to preach nonviolence in one of the West Bank's most dangerous cities — a place where Palestinian militants and far-right Israeli settlers frequently attack each other.
+For years, he has been trying to preach nonviolence in one of the West Bank's most dangerous cities — a place where, over the years, Palestinian militants and far-right Israeli settlers have frequently attacked each other.
 He has also led peaceful protests against the Israeli military's restrictions against Palestinians in the city.
 He is well known by people on both sides of the conflict, which makes him a frequent target of harassment by Israeli forces.

 Amro eventually appears, moving slowly up a narrow path between olive trees.
 He's wearing a green one-piece snowsuit and sporting a thick beard.
 He apologizes to the waiting group.